If you’re reading this, you probably already know what a dental implant is.

 This step allows your dentist to map out a custom treatment plan.

 Some dentists use traditional x-rays and liquid impressions.
-While others, like ours, use a Cone Beam CT scanner for 3D imaging and impressions (more comfortable and precise, and less radiation).
+While others, like ours, use a Cone Beam CT scanner for 3D imaging and impressions, which offers:

 Our implant dentist, Dr. Bradley Rule, believes computer-guided implant dentistry is the best method and even said,